-Analysis: Returning remains good, but easy, move for N.Korea
+Analysis: Return of remains good, but easy, move for N.Korea

 PYONGYANG, North Korea – North Korea made good on another promise to U.S. President Donald Trump by returning dozens of sets of remains of American GIs killed during the Korean War.
 But it expects something in return — a peace treaty, or something very much like it.